-We, Eckermann Conveyancers, are a leading provider of conveyancing services in South Australia.
-This Policy outlines the way in which we manage personal information in accordance with the Australian Privacy Principles under the Privacy Act 1988 (Cth).
+This Policy outlines the way in which we, Eckermann Lawyers (SA) Pty Ltd ACN 600 327 580, manage personal information in accordance with the Australian Privacy Principles under the Privacy Act 1988 (Cth).

-We collect, hold, use and disclose personal information to carry out functions and perform activities in the ordinary course of our business, including in performing conveyancing services, marketing and in meeting our legal obligations.
+We collect, hold, use and disclose personal information to carry out functions and perform activities in the ordinary course of our business, including in providing legal services, achieving our business objectives, marketing and in meeting our legal obligations.

 The main way we collect personal information is when information is given to us by our client in the course of acting on their behalf and performing a requested service.
 This information includes a client’s name, contact details, occupation, preferred communication method, finance and payment details and any other relevant information required to carry out the requested service.
 Further, if provided to us by you, we may also collect and hold information relating to your passport, driver’s licence and birth and marriage certificate.

-We may also collect personal information from a third party, like a real estate agent or legal representative, by way of correspondence, phone conferences and by personal attendances at our office and from enquiries via our website.
+We may also collect personal information from a third party, like an accountant, real estate agent or legal representative, by way of correspondence, phone conferences and by personal attendances at our office and from enquiries via our website.

 We also use a range of tools provided by third parties, including Google, Facebook, LinkedIn and our web hosting company Seek, to collect or view website traffic information.
 These sites have their own privacy policies.